Qwoyn/hashkings/readme.md

-# Project Title
+# HashKings®

-HashKings® is an Ethereum based Crypto Cannabis Farming and Trading Game.
+An Ethereum Classic based Crypto Cannabis Farming and Trading Game.
 Purchase seeds and propagate your own indoor or outdoor plants.
 HashKings® allows you to harvest your plants, dry them and cure the buds.
 Once finished sell them in our dispensary/marketplace.
 We made it easy and fun to grow your own crypto weed.
 Become a hobby grower or work your way to